JustA-Byte/Active-Directory-Labs/README.md

 ## Objective

-Throughout these Active Directory Labs, I will
+Throughout these Active Directory Labs, I will look to set up an Active Directory (AD) server which manages users and hosts, utilise Splunk to ingest events from the AD server and a target machine, and then using a Kali Linux machine acting as an attacker to perform a brute force attack to generate telemetry across these systems.

 ### Skills Learned